Cutty Sark Soundscape

 Immersive site-specific audio

 Cutty Sark Soundscape is a new digital experience that immerses you in the sounds of sailing on a tea clipper 150 years ago.
-Powered by Smartify, the experience lets you hear wind, waves, and creaking wood along with specially commissioned music by Colin Riley and Nic Pendlebury.
+Powered by Smartify, the experience lets you hear wind, waves, and creaking wood along with specially commissioned music by Colin Riley and Nic Pendlebury, and is designed to be heard whilst exploring the historic spaces aboard Cutty Sark, Greenwich.

 “A sensory journey… Composers Riley and Pendlebury crafted music that enhanced the ship’s narrative.
 Their work created an atmosphere that feels alive and responsive to the ship’s history.”